-Default setting of UTC and cannot be changed.
+The default setting of UTC and it cannot be changed.

 All datetime values in the scene layer are stored in UTC time.

-Share a web scene layer with associated feature layer and configure the scene layer properties to cache on the server or online..
+Share a web scene layer with an associated feature layer and configure the scene layer properties to cache on the server or online.

-Default setting of UTC or configure feature service time zone setting.
+The default setting of UTC or configure a feature service time zone setting.

 All datetime values are stored in UTC converted from the settings for the feature layer configuration.